n1g3ld0uglas/rancher-eks-calico/README.md

 ```

-In the following example, we use a GlobalReport with CIS benchmark fields to schedule and filter results.
+In the following example, we use a GlobalReport with CIS benchmark fields to schedule on a ```DAILY``` basis. <br/>
+This is ideal when running reports over various timeframes for regulatory standard reporting:
 ```
 apiVersion: projectcalico.org/v3
 kind: GlobalReport